awb305/webflow-forms-with-js-example/README.md

 ## Developing JS/TS in Webflow

-This is a basic setup for developing JavaScript and TypeScript inside of Webflow.
+I'm using a basic Webpack setup to serve my files locally so I can develop in Webflow.
 If you want to learn more about developing in Webflow I've made another video here 👉 https://www.youtube.com/watch?v=VWx5pHtlgNw.

 ### Setup